 More than 25 years ago, my community organized what was the first Hatzalah in Israel.
 I was approached to join this organization and served in it for almost seven years.
 During that time, I saw it all.
-Resuscitations and births and everything in between.
+Resuscitations, births, and everything in between.
 But perhaps my most memorable call from those days was at 8:45 a.m. one morning.

 I had left the neighborhood but wasn’t far away when I heard on my radio that a girl at a local seminary wasn’t breathing.
 My first thoughts were that given the age of this person, perhaps her roommates were mistaken.
 Maybe it was just a seizure?
 Unfortunately, when I arrived, this young lady was indeed not breathing, and had no pulse.
 I joined the efforts to resuscitate her.
 Advanced life support was summoned and arrived quickly.
 Just as they got to the scene, we were able to acquire a pulse, but we continued to assist her breathing.
 The girl was never to breath on her own again, and several weeks later, she passed away.